Harshita1826/Satellite-Imagery-Based-Property-Valuation/README.md

 ## Satellite Imagery Based Property Valuation
-This project builds a multimodal regression system that predicts property prices by combining:
+This project predicts property prices using:

+- Satellite Images
-Tabular housing data (sqft, bedrooms, grade, etc.)
+- Tabular features (area, bedrooms, etc.)

-Satellite imagery (neighborhood + surroundings)

-Deep learning + machine learning fusion

-The goal is to understand how environment + house features together influence price.
+- A combined multimodal deep learning model
+-
 **Project Overview**

-The goal is to build a model that uses both images and structured features to improve prediction accuracy.
+The goal is to build a model that leverages both images and structured features to improve property price prediction accuracy.

 The workflow:

 1️.
-Download satellite images for train + test
-2. Clean & preprocess tabular data
+Download satellite images for train + test (or use pre-downloaded images, see note below) 2️.
+Clean & preprocess tabular data
 3️.
 Build a multimodal model:

 - CNN → processes satellite images